jon-jacky/home/commonplace.md

   had retired from teaching. ...
 The 17th century poem ... consists of 10,565 lines, or more than 60,000 words, across 12 books.

+  Mr. Basinger aimed to show that Milton's magnum opus was compelling and dramatic.
+In December 2001, after eight years and 10 months of practice, he put on a marathon three-day peformance at a theater in Norwich.

   'I knew I wanted to do something of size and substance, perhaps not unlike Milton himself,' Mr. Basinger said ...
 'What was time to me?
-It was a gift.'"
+It was a gift.'

 14 Apr 2026  <a name="14-Apr-2026"></a>